-The phrase of the British prime minister can often be found in literature and the press.
+The phrase of the British Prime Minister can often be found in literature and the press.
 In recent decades, it has become widespread in the rhetoric of some patriotic citizens.
-We checked whether Winston Churchill spoke this actually.
+We checked whether Winston Churchill actually said this.

-Many other sources refer to pathos speech in the House of Commons.
-To begin with, let's try to understand when this quote appeared in print.
-We will say right away that in English literature in conjunction with Churchill it is extremely unpopular and is found mainly in recent years - for example, in the book "Russia after the Cold War", Published in 2014.
+Many other sources also refer to the pathetic speech in the House of Commons.
+First, let's try to understand when this quote appeared in print.
+Let us say right away that in English-language literature in connection with Churchill it is extremely unpopular and is found mainly in recent years - for example, in the book “Russia after the Cold War", published in 2014.

-The above really took place, but this is not the first appearance of a quote in the press.
-On December 21, 1949, on the day of the 70th anniversary of Stalin, The Guardian newspaper came out with a congratulatory article by the same doe, in which the latter wrote: “Perhaps the historian of the future, summing up Stalin's reign, will write that he accepted Russia with plowing wooden plows and left equipped with nuclear reactors.”
+The above actually happened, but this is not the first time the quote has appeared in the press.
+On December 21, 1949, on Stalin’s 70th birthday, The Guardian newspaper published a congratulatory article by the same Deutscher, in which the latter wrote: “Perhaps the historian of the future, summing up the results of Stalin’s reign, will write that he accepted Russia plowed with wooden plows and left it equipped with nuclear reactors.”

-As you can see, the “historian of the future”, about which the Doycher wrote about, he himself became four years later.
-And the only words of Churchill, said during a meeting in the House of Commons in 1959, became Gratitude For congratulations on the recent day of birth (November 30, 1959).
-There are no these words in other transcripts of his speeches, as well as in the memoirs of any of the contemporaries.
+As we see, four years later he himself became the “historian of the future” about whom Deutscher wrote.
+And the only words Churchill spoke during a meeting in the House of Commons in 1959 were Gratitude for congratulations on my recent birthday (November 30, 1959).
+These words are not found in other transcripts of his speeches, or in the memoirs of any of his contemporaries.

-Thus, the real author of the quote about Soh and the atomic bomb is the British Marxist, the historian, biographer of Stalin and Trotsky Isaac Doycher.
-Churchill never pronounced these words.
+Thus, the real author of the quote about the plow and the atomic bomb is the British Marxist, historian, biographer of Stalin and Trotsky Isaac Deutscher.
+Churchill never uttered these words.

 1. http://www.dushenko.ru/quotation_date/121233/